Carol Skinger

 I recently learned people are interested in my drawing process so I am showing a progress drawing as well as the final drawing.

-This is one my favorite blocks in Pittsburgh- 6th Avenue between Smithfield and Liberty.
-I have studied this block, or block and a quarter, ever since first laying eyes on it.
-I absolutely love the architecture displayed on that block.
+This is one my favorite city blocks in Pittsburgh- Sixth Avenue between Smithfield and Liberty.
+I have studied this block, ever since first laying eyes on it.
+I absolutely love the architecture there.
 Pittsburgh History and Landmarks has lots of information about Pittsburgh and I often use their site and the Carnegie Library to find out more about my favorite Pittsburgh buildings.

 How I got started in ink drawing.
 Ben and Jerry were just starting out in Burlington, VT when they encouraged me to make prints and sell my first silly ink drawing of Burlington, which had been on the wall of their first ice cream shop.
 This is the newest addition to the collection.
 I have done them in Pittsburgh, Boston and Stowe.